 It’s the sound of that high-pitched science fiction whistle: memorable and iconic.
 The Tie Fighter is the coolest spaceship and at no point have its bumbling pilots ruined credibility.
 Imagine flying one of these and being on the wing of Darth Vader.
 It would be the ultimate (albeit brief) spaceflight experience.

-CHECK OUT: The Mandalorian season 1 review
+CHECK OUT: The Mandalorian season 2 release date

 Please follow us on Flipboard and Twitter for more news, rumors, and reviews.
 If you prefer Facebook or LinkedIn, we’re there as well and would love to talk streaming content with you and our group of friends.